 Manufacturers and Speeds

 In theory, it shouldn't matter if the RAM modules installed in a computer are made by different manufacturers, as long as the type and speed are the same.
 There are standards for this sort of things, so memory from different manufacturers should be compatible.
-But sometimes subtle differences between manufacturers can cause problems; so I recommend that you purchase RAM made by the same manufacturer and of the same model whenever possible.
+But sometimes subtle differences between manufacturers can cause problems.
+I always use RAM made by the same manufacturer and of the same model whenever possible.

 Also in theory, when different speed RAM modules are used, all of the RAM should clock to the speed of the slowest module.
 But in reality, I've found that mixing RAM speeds sometimes causes system instability.
 I've had plenty of cases where RAM sticks that tested just fine alone wouldn't play well together.
 So I strongly recommend that all of the RAM installed in your computer be of the same speed.

 Now that you've installed your computer's RAM, let's move on to the next step: Installing Expansion Cards.